Skip to main content

 So you’re able to show them.
 And not just tell them, you’re able to show them, this [00:44:00] is the product management system, right?
 It’s not me who makes the decisions.
 What I’m doing as a product person is just saying or it’s just orchestrating, making sure that the business goals are aligned with what we actually do.

-So if the business goals are to, decrease churn and increase revenue and increase market share, and therefore we’ve worked on these types of initiatives and these types of ideas, then you can see that.
+So if the business goals are to decrease churn and increase revenue and increase market share, and therefore we’ve worked on these types of initiatives and these types of ideas, then you can see that.
 You can see I didn’t pick favorite ideas just because I liked certain people.
 I picked the things that aligned most well with the types of things that are going to help the business.

 So if they’re able to see how stuff aligns, you’re able to show them why that stuff fits on the roadmap.
 And sometimes you’re able to show them why stuff didn’t fit on the roadmap and give them that feedback about, Hey, you keep coming up with ideas that Don’t look like they’re actually going to help us grow our user base or help with revenue, or actually do anything for the business.

 But here’s what sort of things do and you can bring them on that journey.
 So it’s not you saying no, it’s the product [00:45:00] management system.
 And they’re part of that product management system.
 You’re just there to help.
-The as the product manager, you’re just, orchestrating, you’re just guiding things through.
+As the product manager, you’re just, orchestrating, you’re just guiding things through.

-And they’re actually a really valuable piece of that product management system because they’re the ones out there listening and building and doing and, that sort of thing.
+And they’re actually a really valuable piece of that product management system because they’re the ones out there listening and building and doing and that sort of thing.
 So bring them into the fold and make them feel more valued for their really important part in this.
 Great question.

 Megan Saker: Another question we’ve got here outside of providing the value of why product feedback is important.
 How do we make it easy for CSMs and sales to send their feedback, either giving them a template or something?
 I definitely received the requests of a Google Drive integration via Kanye.
 Also want to be mindful of how to make the feedback easy for them to fill out.
 And obviously you mentioned, yeah, you mentioned a particular tool there, Kali.
 Sorry, go on, Janna.